Vbeam in Seoul — Vascular Laser · 595nm Pulsed Dye

 FAQ

-Is Vbeam Perfecta safe for Asian skin (Fitzpatrick III-V)?
+Is Vbeam Perfecta safe for Asian skin?

-How many Vbeam sessions are needed for rosacea?
+How many sessions for rosacea?

 Can Vbeam be combined with Skin Botox or Rejuran?

-Will the redness come back after Vbeam treatment?
+Will redness come back after treatment?

 Is Vbeam Perfecta FDA-approved?